equinor/T2Well_post/README.md

 ## Running the script

-To run it if you type the line below, you will produce 4 figures with all variables and items (mesh elements and connections) from COFT and FOFT
+By typing the line below, the script will produce 4 figures (1 per file), including all variables reported in the files.
+For the specific case of COFT and FOFT, the figures will include all items (mesh elements and connections).

 ```shell
 python plot_T2output.py /path/to/input/file
 ```

-If you want to plot fewer variables or fewer items you can type commands such as the one below:
+If the user wants to plot fewer variables or fewer items you can type commands such as the one below:
 ```shell
 python plot_T2output.py /path/to/input/file FStatus,1,3,4 FFlow COFT,1,3 FOFT,i,4,5
 ```

 For this particular example, note the inclusion of the letter “i" after the FOFT line.
 Such letter can be used for both COFT and FOFT.
 Anything before it refers to the variables included in the file.
 Anything after refers to the elements or connections.

-In that line, the script will query ad plot as follow:
+In that line, the script will query the item/variables and plot as follow:
 - Fstatus: 1st, 3rd and 4th variables
 - FFlow: all variables
 - COFT: 1st and 3rd variables for all connections reported in the COFT section